iitis/AGV_quantum/README.md

 # AGV_quantum

+In directory ```examples``` there are AGVs scheduling problems.
+In order of increasing sise of the problem these are:

+- example_tiny.py
+- example_smallest.py
+- example_small.py
+- example_medium_small.py
+- example_medium.py
+- example_large.py
+- example_largest.py

-To run this project in terminal use path/to/project> python -m folder.file
+To run this project in terminal use path/to/project> python -m examples.file